Operation Lam Son 719: Aftermath

 One of Kissinger's staff experts, Commander Jonathan Howe, did an extensive survey of all the messages, telephone conversations, and memorandums on the subject that had passed between the White House and the various agencies responsible for the operation.
 He reported that the assurances Nixon had received from all quarters, even from Abrams, had rarely corresponded with what was actually happening in the field.
 Instead, from the perspective of the White House, the South Vietnamese had failed to give their American advisers an adequate picture of what was occurring.
 Meanwhile, Abrams had been "slow in reporting, in taking the initiative to correct the situation, and in grasping initially the importance of keeping Washington informed of developments.”
 As a result, administration spokesmen had again and again taken positions contrary to subsequent events in the field."
 Kissinger took up his misgivings with the president.
 According to Nixon's chief of staff, H. R. Haldeman, both decided they had been misled by Abrams in the original evaluation of what the operation might accomplish and that they should have followed Westmoreland's advice to cut off the Ho Chi Minh Trail to the south rather than drive toward Tchepone.
 The town had been "a visible objective" but the attempt to take it had turned out to be "basically a disaster."
 Nixon and Kissinger concluded, Haldeman noted, "that they should pull Abrams out, but then the President made the point that this is the end of the military operations anyway so what difference does it make."
-Dissatisfied with Abram's performance during the operation, Nixon would eventually make the decision to replace him in May 1972 during the Easter Offensive.
+Dissatisfied with Abrams' performance during the operation, Nixon would eventually make the decision to replace him in May 1972 during the Easter Offensive.

 For the North Vietnamese, the "Route 9 – Southern Laos Victory", was viewed as a complete success.
 The PAVN claimed to have eliminated 20,000 enemy, destroyed 1,100 vehicles (including 528 tanks and APCs) and more than 100 artillery pieces, shot down 505 helicopters and captured over 1,000 prisoners, 3,000 weapons, six tanks and APCs and large quantities of radios, ammunition and other equipment.
 The military expansion of the Ho Chi Minh Trail to the west which had begun in 1970 at the expense of Laotian forces, was quickly accelerated.
 Laotian troops were soon withdrawing toward the Mekong River and a logistical artery 60 mi in width was soon expanded to 90 mi.
 Another result of the operation was a firm decision by the Politburo to launch a major conventional invasion of South Vietnam in early 1972, paving the way for the Easter Offensive.